 - Sign the Minutes and send a copy to Superannuation Warehouse

-For more info on how to commence pension and make minimum benefit payments to the Members in the SMSF, please watch the ATO video below.
+For more info on how to commence a pension and make minimum benefit payments to the Members in an SMSF, please watch the ATO video below.

 SMSF – Retirement

 FAQs (click on the question to reveal the answer)

 A: No, you continue in your existing SMSF.
 Pension commencement must be minuted by the Trustees.
 The advantage of starting a pension in your existing SMSF is the tax savings you’ll make.
 Capital gains that you make from shares and other assets in the accumulation phase, and then sell after your pension commences, are tax free.

 A: You should ensure that the conversion from accumulation to pension is carried out efficiently and with the appropriate documentation.

 A: No – a transition to retirement pension cannot be cashed as a lump sum.
 A minimum of 4% has to be taken and the maximum that can be withdrawn is 10%.